 Kelsey Song holds her baby daughter, Flora, while she recovers in the NICU at Cincinnati Children’s.
 Kelsey was the 100th patient to undergo a prenatal surgical repair after her daughter was diagnosed with spina bifida at 20 weeks.

 Hospital is a national leader in prenatal myelomeningocele surgery

-Cincinnati Children’s Hospital recently completed 100 prenatal surgical repairs to help improve the outcomes for babies with spina bifida, a rare birth defect that occurs when bones in the spine do not fully form during early pregnancy.
+Cincinnati Children’s Fetal Care Center recently completed 100 prenatal surgical repairs to help improve the outcomes for babies with spina bifida, a rare birth defect that occurs when bones in the spine do not fully form during early pregnancy.
 It occurs in approximately 1 of every 2,700 births in the U.S., according to the Centers for Disease Control and Prevention.

 In March of this year, Columbus, Ohio, mom Kelsey Song delivered a baby girl, Flora, at 33 weeks.

 “We were devastated when we first learned that our daughter was not ‘perfect’ and diagnosed with spina bifida,” Song said.
 “But the specialists we consulted with at Cincinnati Children’s were so compassionate, supportive, and enthusiastic – and gave us so much hope.”

 When Song was 20 weeks pregnant, doctors diagnosed her baby with myelomeningocele, the most serious form of spina bifida.
 In myelomeningocele, a portion of the baby’s spinal cord and surrounding nerves protrude through an opening in the spine into a flat disc or sac that is visible on the back.
 This exposes the baby’s spinal cord to amniotic fluid in the mother’s womb and can be harmful to fetal development.